climbingryan/climbingryan/README.md

 Hi, I'm Kevin Simmons 👋
 </h1>

-## I'm a current graduate from the UT coding bootcamp
+## I'm a graduate from the UT coding bootcamp

 - 🔭 I’m working on my knowledge of blockchain technology